 Well, I think women are more encouraged to be in touch with their emotions, so you just have more time to try out what you want to do with them.

 Did playing Frances make you more or less inclined to write these awkward, embarrassing things that happen to her?

 I didn’t really think about it when I was writing it.
 I just wanted it to work on the page.
 I was really inspired by the Mike Leigh movie Another Year.
-Lesley Manville in it has one of my favorite performances that has ever been on film.
-And Mike Leigh does this thing that I really respond to, which is that on the one hand it’s very steeped in naturalism and it feels like life, but then it’s also very written, and then there are these moments of absurdity that come through.
+Lesley Manville’s performance in it is one of my favorite performances that has ever been in on film.
+And Mike Leigh does this thing that I really respond to, which is that on one hand [the movie is] very steeped in naturalism and it feels like life, but it’s also very written, and then there are these moments of absurdity that come through.
 I think all of his films have a moment where it feels almost farcical, it’s so forced.
-Early in [Another Year] Lesley Manville’s character comes over to these older couple’s house for dinner, and she gets so drunk.
-It’s not how another filmmaker would have it, where she’d be a drunk and being kind of inappropriate.
-[Manville’s character] get so drunk that she can’t stand up.
-She can’t even walk to go to the bed that they gave her to spend the night because they know she can’t get home.
+Early in [Another Year] Lesley Manville’s character comes over to this older couple’s house for dinner, and she gets so drunk.
+It’s not how another filmmaker would have done it, where she’d be drunk and being kind of inappropriate.
+In this movie, she gets so drunk that she can’t stand up.
+She can’t even walk to the bed that they gave her to spend the night in because they know she can’t get home.
 She can’t hold her head up!
-I kind of wanted to have something of that feeling in this movie, that too-much-ness, that line between farce and realism.
+I wanted to have some of that feeling in this movie, that too-much-ness, that line between farce and realism.
 I admire the people who play with that, and I think I inevitably imitate them.

-What other films or fimmakers were on your mind while you were writing the movie?
+What other films or fimmakers were on your mind while you were writing Frances Ha?